BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 This power targets one enemy model within range.
 The target is blown D6" directly away from the caster in a straight line.
 If the model comes into contact with another model or terrain such as an Obstacle like a hedge, house or large rock, then it will stop 1" away from it.
 In either case the target model is knocked Prone.
 If the target is in combat, the effect is the same as described above, but every other model in the combat is also knocked Prone.

-**Channelled** â€“ The target is instead blown 2D6" away.
+**Channelled** — The target is instead blown 2D6" away.

 #### CHILL SOUL

 **DURATION: INSTANT**

-*A vile magical power that targets its victimâ€™s very life essence, Chill Soul ignores physical defences, sparing only those that have enough willpower to resist its dark magic.*
+*A vile magical power that targets its victim's very life essence, Chill Soul ignores physical defences, sparing only those that have enough willpower to resist its dark magic.*

 This power targets one enemy model within range.
 The target model suffers a Wound, exactly as if it had been wounded in combat.
 If cast on a Cavalry model, the Attacker decides whether the rider or the mount suffers the Wound.
 This power may be cast on a model Engaged in close combat.

-**Channelled** â€“ The range of this Magical Power is increased by 6".
+**Channelled** — The range of this Magical Power is increased by 6".

 #### COLLAPSE ROCKS